Sienci-Labs/Resources/vortex/vx-second-project.md

 [gallery columns="2" size="medium" ids="5786,5757"]

 Navigate to the Clipart tab, and you will see a Library Folder called 3D Tabs.
-Select this folder and then click and drag your<strong> _Rectangular tab</strong> icon to your 2d view.
+Select this folder and then click and drag your <b>_Rectangular tab</b> icon to your 2d view.

 <img class="nar aligncenter wp-image-5758 size-medium" src="https://resources.sienci.com/wp-content/uploads/2023/08/VCarve-Pro-11.506-Sienci-Labs-Andy-Lee-Demo-Licence-New-2023-08-11_16-12-55-850x488.png" alt="" width="850" height="488" />